Bellbrae

 How does the suburb of Bellbrae's income rank nationally?

-AreaSearch's latest postcode level ATO data for FY-23 reveals that income in the suburb of Bellbrae is below the national average, with the median assessed at $45,649 while the average income stands at $64,275.
-This contrasts to Rest of Vic.'s figures of a median income of $50,954 and an average income of $62,728.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for FY-23, the suburb of Bellbrae had a median income among taxpayers of $45,649 with the average level standing at $64,275.
+This is below the national average and compares to levels of $50,954 and $62,728 across Rest of Vic. respectively.
 Based on Wage Price Index growth of 8.25% since FY-23, current estimates would be approximately $49,415 (median) and $69,578 (average) as of September 2025.

 What is the disposable income in the suburb of Bellbrae?